DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/scrollTo(date_group_allDay).md

 ---
 ---
 ##### shortDescription
 Scrolls the current view to a specified date, time, and optionally, appointment group.
+Requires the [height](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#height) property to be set.

 ##### param(date): Date
 A date and time.